AdamCKW/YelpCamp/README.md

 ## What (Yelp-Camp) ?

 Yelp-Camp, is a website of primary made for campground reviews.
 Users can add and rate campgrounds.
 You need to have an account in order to review or create a campground.
-This project was a part of Colt Steele's web development course.
+This project was a part of Colt Steele's web development course 2022.

 ## Why (Yelp-Camp) ?

-### Example texxt
+### Example text

--   The app's responsive web interface helps you to browse file in any resolution device.
+-   The responsive web interface helps you to campground and reviews.
 -   You can use source code for your own projects.
 -   It works well in low bandwidth environments.